 Before you can apply for your SLP license in Washington, you must take the Speech-Language Pathology Jurisprudence Exam, similar to the one you took for your Interim Permit.
 A passing score of 100 percent is required to pass this open-book exam.

-After passing the jurisprudence exam, you can apply for your Washington license by completing the Speech-Language Pathology License Application Packet and providing proof of the completion of your graduate program, SLP exam score sent from Praxis, and the completed SLP Interim Permit Supervision Documentation form.
+After passing the jurisprudence exam, you’ll apply for your Washington license by completing the Speech-Language Pathology License Application Packet or applying online through the Secure Access Washington (SAW) portal and providing proof of the completion of your graduate program, the completed SLP Interim Permit Supervision Documentation form, and proof of your passing Praxis score of CCC-SLP certification.

 Once you receive your license from the Board, you can begin your career!
-There are many options for licensed SLPs in Washington State, as these professionals work in settings such as:
+There are many career options for licensed SLPs in Washington State, such as:

 - Hospitals